Ryanair to cut 3,000 pilots and cabin crew, and slash pay over Covid-19

 “When Ryanair returns to meaningful flying from July, the competitive landscape in Europe will be distorted by unprecedented volumes of state aid from some EU Governments to their national airlines.”

-The airline said such activity was in breach of EU rules, and that it will challenge the bailouts in EU Courts to “protect fair competition in Europe’s aviation market”.
+The airline said such activity was in breach of EU rules, and that it would challenge the bailouts in EU Courts to “protect fair competition in Europe’s aviation market”.

 Ryanair also said it was in active negotiations with both Boeing and Laudamotion’s A320 lessors to cut the number of planned aircraft deliveries over the next two years.